 Prospective applicants are encouraged to attend a graduate information session.
-During a graduate information session, you will have an opportunity to visit the College, meet faculty and to learn more about our master of occupational therapy program.
+During a graduate information session, you will have an opportunity to visit the University, meet faculty and to learn more about our master of occupational therapy program.

 How to Apply

 Each year, the OTCAS application for fall opens July 15 and closes November 15 at 11:59 p.m.
 (EST).

 All submitted applications must be complete and verified by OTCAS on or before Dec.
 1. Applications that are not verified by OTCAS and/or are missing required admission criteria after Dec.
 1 will not be reviewed for consideration by the admission committee.